Edward Corringham Mannock dropped out of school to take

 before transferring to the Royal Engineers.
 Despite a congenital

-defect that left him virtually blind in his left eye, 2nd Lieutenant Mannock received Royal Aero Club Aviator's Certificate 3895 on 28 November 1916 and was
+defect that left him virtually blind in his left eye, 2nd Lieutenant Mannock received Royal Aero Club Aviator's Certificate 3895 on a Caudron biplane at Beatty School, Hendon on 28 November 1916 and was

 accepted by the Royal Flying Corps in 1917, training under the